microsoft/botframework-cli/packages/cli/README.md

   -h, --help                             qnamaker:build command help -i, --in=in                            Source .qna file or folder

-  -o, --out=out                          Output folder name to write out .dialog files.
+  -o, --out=out                          Output folder name to write out .dialog and settings files.
 If not specified, knowledge base
                                          setting will be output to console

   -s, --subscriptionKey=subscriptionKey  (required) QnA maker subscription key